GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/06-Strategies for active, interactive and collaborative learning.md

 ## Activities and attitudes the instructor should promote
-- listening
+- Listening
-- questions asking
+- Questions asking
-- group discussions/brainstorming
+- Group discussions/brainstorming
-- peer instruction
+- Peer instruction
-- participants' interaction/networking
+- Participants' interaction/networking
-- presentations by participants
+- Presentations by participants
-- mode/pace/activity frequent change
+- Mode/pace/activity frequent change

 ## Activities and attitudes the instructor should avoid or keep to a minimum
-- unidirectional lecturing
+- Unidirectional lecturing
-- individual work out with no feedback
+- Individual work out with no feedback
-- providing answers before letting participants doing it
+- Providing answers before letting participants doing it
-- keeping the same pace for long time
+- Keeping the same pace for long time
-- using a monotone modality of content delivery (including the tone of the voice)
+- Using a monotone modality of content delivery (including the tone of the voice)
-- showing no enthusiasm
+- Showing no enthusiasm

 ## Technique - Wrap-up